pietvanzoen/piet.me/notes/2021-05-05-my-email-workflow-in-fastmail/index.md

 Hey did a lot of things right and gave me a starting point for an email workflow that's a lot better than the inbox firehose of emails, or "smart" email sorting as seen in Gmail.
 Setting this up in Fastmail required a bit of work, and screening emails is not quite as fluid as in Hey, but it works well for me.
 Fastmail also offers much more flexibility to evolve your email workflow to suit you.

 I'd love to hear how other folks like to optimize their email workflow.
 Comment below or shoot me a message via [email](mailto:hi@piet.me) or [twitter](https://twitter.com/pietvanzoen).

+If you like the look of Fastmail and want to try it out, please use this [referal link](https://ref.fm/u26272200) to receive a 10% discount.